 Building our Future

-Check out these aerial Photos and Videos from April 1st:
+Check out these aerial Photos and Videos from the Construction of the Bethel Building:

 Sustainable Design Features of the New 3 rd – 8 th Grade Building:

 Anticipated to be “Net Zero” energy usage due to the Solar Panels, and the Geothermal Mechanical System